 Audi Hungaria has been producing engines for the Audi and Volkswagen Group since 1994.
 The company has since grown to be the world’s largest engine factory.
-To date, the employees in Győr have produced over 30 million engines.
+To date, the employees in Győr have produced more than 30 million engines.

-In 2016, the 2.5-liter TFSI engine produced by Audi Hungaria was voted International Engine of the Year in the 2- to 2.5-liter category.
-The five-cylinder engine has now won the award for the seventh consecutive time.
-The plant achieved a key milestone in engine production last year when it produced its 30-millionth engine.
-The landmark unit was a 2.5-liter TFSI engine.
-Audi Hungaria also produces CKD engines (Completely Knocked Down).
+In 2017, the 2.5-liter TFSI engine produced by Audi in Győr was voted International Engine of the Year in the 2- to 2.5-liter category.
+The five-cylinder engine has now won the award for the eighth consecutive time.
+Audi Hungaria also produces completely knocked down (CKD) engines.
 Production of CKD engines is primarily intended for overseas customers.

 Engine production in Győr will be expanded in 2018 to include the series production of electric motors.
 The first production systems have already been integrated into the production flow.
 Three additional test stands have been installed in the Engine Development department to support the future volume production of electric motors.The Competence Center for the Production of Electric Motors has been completed; preparations for the start of series production are in full swing.